asciidoc-py/asciidoc-py2/README.txt

 - A-A-P 1.091

-COPYING
+Copying
 -------
 Copyright (C) 2002-2011 Stuart Rackham.
-Free use of this software is granted under the terms of the GNU General Public License (GPL).
+Free use of this software is granted under the terms of the GNU General Public License version 2 (GPLv2).